-Race, Culture, and Education 0.5 unit An examination of critical theories of race and culture and the adverse effects of hegemonic concepts on societal and educational structures, policies, pedagogies, and power relations, using historical and contemporary case studies of majority-minority relations in Canada.
+Race, Culture, and Education

+An examination of critical theories of race and culture and the adverse effects of hegemonic concepts on societal and educational structures, policies, pedagogies, and power relations, using historical and contemporary case studies of majority-minority relations in Canada.
 Note: Students who have received credit for GFDD 6544 may not take this course for credit.

-GCRD 6345/GFDD 6545 Indigenous and Decolonizing Studies in Education
+Indigenous and Decolonizing Studies in Education